firolightfog/Yolow/README.md

 - `b`: records a hit to the fourth sequence (if available)
 - `n`: records a hit to the fifth sequence (if available)
 - `m`: records a hit to the sixth sequence (if available)
+- `Alt-R`: special dice mode designed for the 1x48 random mode

 ![image](https://user-images.githubusercontent.com/34127628/177716736-c3e5015c-f4cc-47f2-a232-451239b25a2f.png)